grab/engineering-blog/_posts/2016-10-20-zero-downtime-migration.md

 ### Roll Out

-Similar to shadowing of endpoints, it was necessary to roll out discrete endpoints with traffic control.
+Similar to shadowing endpoints, it was necessary to roll out discrete endpoints with traffic control.
 Simply changing DNS for roll out would require the migrated Go API server to be coded, tested and configured with perfect foresight to instantly take over 100% traffic of all passenger app requests across all 30 over endpoints.
 By adopting the same method used in shadowing, we could turn on a single endpoint at the RPS we want.
 The Go server will then be able to gradually take over the traffic before the final DNS switch.

-### Final Word
+### Final Words

 We hope this post will be useful for those planning to undertake migrations with similar scale and reliability requirements.
 If this type of challenges interest you, [join our Engineering team](https://grab.careers/)!